 Most people have expired food lurking in their pantry or fridge.
 But they might wonder whether eating it will just taste bad, or whether it could actually make them sick.
 TV host and food writer Ted Allen is going through one couple's kitchen and explaining what might be okay, and what needs to go.
 Plus, he shares four tips on how to evaluate your food's freshness—and how you can keep it fresh for longer.

-Tip 1: Test Your Baking Soda for Freshness
+Tip 1: Test Baking Soda for Freshness

 Ted explains that your baked goods won't be as fluffy if your baking soda is out of date.
 But how do you know if it is still potent?
 Ted shows you a simple trick.
 Just add a tablespoon of vinegar to a cup of water, then add a tablespoon of baking soda.
 If it bubbles and fizzes, your baking soda is still good.
-If there is very little reaction, it's probably losts its potency and you should replace.
+If there is very little reaction, it's probably lost its potency and you should replace.

-Tip 2: Keep Your Ice Cream Fresh
+Tip 2: Prevent Ice Cream From Getting Freezer Burn

 Ted explains that beer is delicate and its quality degrades over time.
 He recommends being sure to drink your beer by the expiration date to maximize flavor.